You need the very best option available to you today, not years from now

 - Understand how the disease is distributed through the body and how the different types of myeloma cells (which may be caused by different gene mutations) change over time.

 Jens Hillengass, MD, PhD, Chief of Myeloma, has established new imaging techniques to better identify and measure the amount of bone destruction and find out how extensively the multiple myeloma cells have invaded the bone marrow.
-As a member of the International Myeloma Working Group (IMWG), he is developing new guidelines for the use of imaging in myeloma and other monoclonal plasma cell disorders.
+As a member of the International Myeloma Working Group (IMWG), he has developed new guidelines for the use of imaging in myeloma and other monoclonal plasma cell disorders.
 As a result of his discoveries, the IMWG now recommends using MRI results to identify multiple myeloma that requires systemic (whole-body) treatment.

 Mining the microenvironment